- September 20, 2016

 "I Know a Tale" is a narrative-driven adventure game where players help a lonely storyteller regain his lost memories and abilities.
 Interact with various objects and characters in beautifully designed environments to uncover the storyteller's past.
 The game features a unique mechanic of creating and sharing your own stories with others.

-- Poor English translation and voice acting that detracts from the overall experience.
+- The English translation is poor, with many grammatical errors and awkward phrasing that detracts from the experience.

 “Now, the storyline is definitely interesting and the coloring is good.”